webdevcjames/weather-app/README.md

 #### Running

-From then, you may start the app, again using either npm:
+From there, you may start the app, again using either npm:

 ```bash
 $ npm run start